- What Is Parkinson’s Disease?

 Another potential risk factors which should be more examined are:

 - Reduced intake of dietary and sun-light vitamin D

 - Exposure to copper, manganese, lead

-Some data suggest that mortality (death rate) is higher among people with higher socioeconomic status and occupations.
-In people with low socioeconomic status, mortality is lower.
+Moreover, some data suggest that mortality (death rate) is higher among people with higher socioeconomic status and occupations.
+But, in people with low socioeconomic status, mortality is lower.

 The prevalence (commonness) of cancers in patients with Parkinson’s disease is quite low.

 However, there is evidence that a history of melanoma and prostate cancer is connected with increased risk for Parkinson’s disease and vice versa.